YvesCoding/vuescroll/README.md

 width|`5px`|**The scrollbar width**
-pos|`left(vBar)/bottom/(hBar)`|**The position of vBar or hBar** deltaY/deltaX|`35`|**The distance you scroll the scrollbar each time**
+pos|`left(vBar)/bottom/(hBar)`|**The position of vBar or hBar** deltaY/deltaX|`35`|**The distance you scroll the scrollbar each time** keepShow|false|**Whether the scrollbar is keep show or not**

 The event of **vuescroll**

 event|params|description
 -----|------------|----
-vscroll/hscroll|`bar,content`|bar is the information about scrollbar, and content the the information about the scrollcontent.
+vscroll/hscroll|`bar,content,process`|bar is the information about scrollbar, and content the the information about the scrollcontent, and the process show the progress of the scrolling.

 > End

 **vuescroll under MIT by wangyi7099**